Sense of smell

 The sense of smell, or olfaction, (Note: Coined from olfactus, past participle of olfactere, "to smell", itself from olere "to emit a smell" and facere "to make".) is the special sense through which smells (or odors) are perceived.
 The sense of smell has many functions, including detecting desirable foods, hazards, and pheromones, and plays a role in taste.

 In humans, it occurs when an odor binds to a receptor within the nasal cavity, transmitting a signal through the olfactory system.
 Glomeruli aggregate signals from these receptors and transmit them to the olfactory bulb, where the sensory input will start to interact with parts of the brain responsible for smell identification, memory, and emotion.

-There are many different things which can interfere with a normal sense of smell, including damage to the nose or smell receptors, anosmia, upper respiratory infections, traumatic brain injury, and neurodegenerative disease.
+There are many different things which can interfere with a normal sense of smell, including damage to the nose or smell receptors, anosmia, nasal congestion, upper respiratory infections, traumatic brain injury, and neurodegenerative disease.